theima/ein/README.md

 ## Renderer

 A renderer is used to display the view in a medium.
 At the moment there is only one renderer, an HTML renderer.
-Its use is hardcoded into init app.
+Its use is hard coded into init app.